theupdateframework/pep-on-pypi-with-tuf/README.rst

 Every project MUST upload its set of metadata and targets in a single transaction.
 The uploaded set of files is called the "project transaction".
-How PyPI MAY validate the files in a project transaction will be discussed later.
+How PyPI MAY validate the files in a project transaction will be discussed soon.
 For now, let us focus on how PyPI will respond to a project transaction.
-We will call this response the project transaction process.
-There will also be a consistent snapshot process that we will define momentarily; for now, it suffices to know that project transaction processes and the consistent snapshot process must coordinate with each other.

-Also, every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
-For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form digest.filename.ext, where filename is the original filename without a copy of the hash, digest is the hex digest of the hash, and ext is the filename extension.
+Every metadata and target file MUST include in its filename the `hex digest`__ of its `SHA-256`__ hash.
+For this PEP, it is RECOMMENDED that PyPI adopt a simple convention of the form: digest.filename.ext, where filename is the original filename without a copy of the hash, digest is the hex digest of the hash, and ext is the filename extension.

 __ http://docs.python.org/2/library/hashlib.html#hashlib.hash.hexdigest
 __ https://en.wikipedia.org/wiki/SHA-2